Why stacking 7 tools costs more than an integrated solution

 Agility sacrificed on the altar of complexity

-Difficulty adapting your offering
+Difficulty adapting your offer

-- Then adapt the configuration in each one
+- Then adapt the configuration in each

 - Estimated time: several weeks, even months

-Vs. with an integrated platform:
+Vs. with an integrated platform :

-- Single training on the new process
+- Unique training on the new process

-- Deployment possible in a few days
+- Can be deployed in a matter of days

-The risks are multiple:
+The risks are many:

 The real calculation: how much does your stack REALLY cost?